CosmWasm/cosmwasm/contracts/ibc-reflect/README.md

 # Ibc Reflect Contract

-This is a simple contract to demonstrate using contracts using IBC messages.
+This is a simple contract to demonstrate contracts using IBC messages.
 The first case we build is to simulate the `reflect` contract on another chain.
 That is, you can send a message over IBC to the `reflect` contract, and it will "reflect" that message on the remote chain as if it sent it.